Discuss Forum

 • Nationality: Must meet the nationality conditions mentioned in the notification

-• Attempt limit: 6 attempts for General/EWS; no attempt limit for SC/ST/OBC/PwBD (subject to age limit)
+• Attempt limit: 6 attempts for General/EWS; No fixed attempt limit for SC/ST/OBC/PwBD candidates (subject to age limit)

 • Reservation benefits: Applicable as per category rules